 Those who do not increase the dosage, the frequency, or stop taking opioids develop withdrawal symptoms.
 Their intensity varies according to case specifics but they can severely reduce a person’s ability to carry on with their daily routine.

-Most addicts will convince themselves that they need the opioids in order to continue functioning normally, to keep withdrawal symptoms under control.
+Most addicts will convince themselves that they need the opioids in order to continue functioning normally, to keep symptoms of withdrawal under control.
 Some will deny their addiction, others will justify it, and quite a few will not care about anyone or anything.

 For many, the drugs represent a way to free themselves from their fears and inhibitions, to forget their worries and problems.
 They will start craving it not only physically but also mentally.